Dealing with a heroin problem can feel overwhelming. Heroin Helplines know this. Trained staff can:

 - S/He or she is unresponsive

 This makes the call a priority.
 Then, provide your exact location.
 Tell the 911 dispatcher exactly where you and the overdosing person are (Ex.
 3rd floor, in the bathroom, or back yard).
 Keep loud noise in background low.
 If it sounds chaotic, 911 will also call police to the scene to protect the paramedics.
 When the paramedics arrive, tell them what you know about drug consumption: dose, administration, or mixing substances.
 Opiate and opioid overdoses can be reversed with the timely administration of a medication called naloxone.
 Plus, many states have implement immunity laws that make calling 911 for overdose legally safe for you or a loved one.

 Top 5 Heroin Addiction Hotline and Abuse Helplines

 When you are ready to quit heroin for good:

-HEROIN HOTLINE #1: Call a toll-free Heroin Helpline on 1-888-988-7934 to get in touch with trusted and confidential helpline professionals available 24/7.
+HEROIN HOTLINE #1: Call a toll-free Heroin Helpline listed on our website to get in touch with trusted and confidential helpline professionals available 24/7.
 You will speak to a sympathetic, well-trained individual who can help you find a reliable recovery program that will meet your treatment needs.